 After completion of study treatment, patients are followed up for up to 72 weeks.

-Anal Intraepithelial Neoplasia High Grade Squamous Intraepithelial Neoplasia HIV Positivity Human Papillomavirus-16 Positive Human Papillomavirus-18 Positive Neoplasms Carcinoma in Situ Squamous Intraepithelial Lesions of the Cervix HIV Seropositivity Vaccines Electroporation HPV DNA Plasmids Therapeutic Vaccine VGX-3100 Laboratory Biomarker Analysis
+Anal Intraepithelial Neoplasia, High Grade Squamous Intraepithelial Neoplasia, HIV Positivity, Human Papillomavirus-16 Positive, Human Papillomavirus-18 Positive, Neoplasms, Carcinoma in Situ, Vaccines, Electroporation, HPV DNA Plasmids Therapeutic Vaccine VGX-3100, Laboratory Biomarker Analysis

 You can join if…

 Open to people ages 18 years and up